KERNEL HACKING - SYSTEM CALLS(3/3)

 }

-Now you may wonder if we can go a level deeper…of course we can! but this time we have to work with assembly.
-The source code of the syscall function is defined as follow(in glibc):
+Now you may wonder if we can go a level deeper...of course we can! but this time we have to work with assembly.
+The source code of the syscall function is define as follow(in glibc):

 .text